-Welcome to another Wacky Wednesday project – making a Mandrake.
+Welcome to another Wacky Workshops project – making a Mandrake.

 Mandrakes are Mediterranean plants of the nightshade family.